jerpint/context-llemur/README.md

 Now start your conversation with `ctx load` and your AI agent will have access to:
 - **Repository Management**: Create, switch, and manage contexts
-- **Semantic Workflows**: Explore topics, capture insights, integrate knowledge
+- **Semantic Workflows**: Explore topics, save insights, integrate knowledge
 - **File Operations**: Read, write, and organize context files
 - **Navigation**: Browse branches, history, and search content